Haivision/srt/docs/API.md

 1. **Since**

 Defines the SRT version when this option was first introduced.
 If this field is empty, it's an option derived from UDT.
-Version 0.0.0 is the oldest version of SRT ever created and put into use.
+"Version 0.0.0" is the oldest version of SRT ever created and put into use.

 2. **Binding**